Scenario #1 - Deeper Dive

 Scenario/Quiz #1 - A Deeper Dive

-After a great discussion at Seminar #2 regarding the Quiz #1 (where it's possible that neither boat is the right-of-way boat) I've put together a few diagrams that expand on this "hole" in the rules.
-In the end, the "hole" is somewhat smaller than you might think but still unexpected!
+After a great discussion at Seminar #2 regarding Quiz #1 (where it's possible that neither boat is the right-of-way boat) I've put together a few diagrams that expand on this "hole in the rules".
+In the end, the "hole" is usually short lived in "normal" scenarios, but for the "sailing by the lee" scenario, it can exist for the most of the interaction.
+In either case this is quite unexpected for most people!

 I recommend reading the Quiz #1 Answer first before continuing here.
 I also suggest you have a rule book handy as this explanation relies on the exact wording of rules and definitions, and won't likely match common intuition.

-Case 1: Neither boat has the right-way (equally neither is keep clear)
+Case 1: Neither boat has the right-way (equally neither boat must keep clear)

-In the scenario to the right, I show 5 downwind possibilities for the Blue boat while the Yellow boat is on a close hauled course (assume only one Blue at a time when interpreting this).
+In the scenario to the right, I show 5 downwind possibilities for the Blue boat while the Yellow boat (the same for all Blue possibilities) is on a close hauled course (assume only one Blue at a time when interpreting this).
 I've drawn a red line along the centerline of each boat to help make it clear that the port side of this red line is always the leeward side of the boat.

-• Yellow and all the Blue variations are on starboard tack.
+• Yellow and all the Blue variations are on starboard tack (even the "by the lee" Blue boats)

-• The left two Blue boats are sailing by the lee (not particularly material to the dicsussion, but highlights the definition of Leeward and Windward).
+• The left two Blue boats are sailing "by the lee" (not particularly material to the discussion, but highlights the definition of leeward and windward).

 • In every case Blue and Yellow are overlapped (read the definition of overlap if this isn't clear).